-Where concerns arise regarding possible abuse, neglect or risk of significant harm toadults, we shall:
+Where concerns arise regarding possible abuse, neglect or risk of significant harm toadults,

-- Work with statutory agencies, the Local Authority's Adult Social Care Team (AdultCommunity Services), and in cases of immediate risk to life or on suspicion of a criminal offence, with Norfolk Constabulary, to ensure their involvement with the adult at risk. - Support staff to take a person centred approach in listening, accurately recordingand reporting all concerns, and consulting with the Adult Social Care Team whenin doubt. - Maintain comprehensive and easily accessible procedures for all customer-facingstaff to support them in making referrals to the Local Authority's Multi-Agency Safeguarding Hub (MASH) via the Social Care Centre of Expertise (SCCE).
+- Work with statutory agencies, the Local Authority's Adult Social Care Team (Adult Community Services), and in cases of immediate risk to life or on suspicion of a criminal offence, with Norfolk Constabulary, to ensure their involvement with the adult at risk. - Support staff to take a person centred approach in listening, accurately recordingand reporting all concerns, and consulting with the Adult Social Care Team when in doubt. - Maintain comprehensive and easily accessible procedures for all customer-facingstaff to support them in making referrals to the Local Authority's Multi-Agency Safeguarding Hub (MASH) via Norfolk Adult Social Services.

-Our Director of Customer and Communities is the organisation's Designated Officer, with the Community Safety Manager as deputy for Safeguarding, and is responsible for:
+Our Director of Operations is the organisation's Designated Officer, with the Head of Housing & Community Management as deputy for Safeguarding, and is responsible for:

-- Providing advice and guidance to staff in relation to potential safeguarding concerns - Work closely with the Local Authority's Adult Social Care Team to ensure that referrals are dealt with robustly and that communication between organisations iseffective - Promoting safeguarding awareness across the organisation, and that procedures and current knowledge remain up to date and relevant
+- Providing advice and guidance to staff in relation to potential safeguarding concerns - Work closely with the Local Authority's Adult Social Care Team to ensure that referrals are dealt with robustly and that communication between organisations iseffective

-• Reporting any allegations regarding the conduct of staff or contractors, promptly to the Local Authority's Adult Social Care Team (via the Multi Agency Safeguarding Hub) and ensuring cooperation with any subsequent investigation.
+- Promoting safeguarding awareness across the organisation, and those procedures and current knowledge remain up to date and relevant. - Reporting any allegations regarding the conduct of staff or contractors, promptly to the Local Authority's Adult Social Care Team (via the Multi Agency Safeguarding Hub) and ensuring cooperation with any subsequent investigation.

 Alternatively, staff can raise their own concerns directly via our Whistleblowing Policy.
-We recognise that raising concerns can be difficult for staff, and will also signpost to theWhistleblowing Charity - Public Concern at Work - for further advice and support.
+We understand that raising concerns can be difficult for staff, and will also signpost to the Whistleblowing Charity - Public Concern at Work - for further advice and support.

-We understand that involvement in cases of abuse and neglect can be distressing for staff, and will provide all appropriate support throughout their involvement, including access to our Employee Support Line.
+We also understand that involvement in cases of abuse and neglect can be distressing for staff, and will provide all appropriate support throughout their involvement, including access to our Employee Assistance Programme.

-We recognise the importance of treating all information with appropriate caution and shallensure that our staff comply with all relevant legislation when handling data.
+We understand the importance of treating all information with care and we will make sure that our staff follow all relevant legislation when handling data.

-We have a responsibility to report all safeguarding concerns, with the welfare of the vulnerable person being of paramount importance.
-Where we feel that an individual hascapacity to consent to a referral being made to the Adult Social Care Team we will alwaysseek permission in the first instance.
+We have a responsibility to report all safeguarding concerns, with the welfare of the vulnerable person being of highest importance.
+Where we feel that an individual has capacity to agree to a referral being made to the Adult Social Care Team we will always seek permission in the first instance.
 However we shall:

-- Never agree to absolute confidentiality, as even without consent, if the level of riskof harm to the individual is significant, we will always make a referral. - Endeavour to work closely and openly with families of adults at risk to advise themof, and discuss our concerns.
+- Never agree to confidentiality, as even without consent, if the level of risk of harm to the individual is significant, we will always make a referral. - Always try to work closely and openly with families of adults at risk to advise them of, and discuss our concerns.
 Whenever possible our staff will inform families of any referrals that they have made to the Adult Social Care Team.

-However, this may not be possible, especially when the individual concerned does not consent to family members being advised, or when we have concerns regarding abuse or harm being perpetrated by a member of the individual's family.
+However, this may not be possible, especially when the individual concerned does not agree to family members being advised, or when we have concerns regarding abuse or harm being perpetrated by a member of the individual's family.